email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-) and The Hidden Face of the Earth by Arnaud Alain contributing to an expanded queer historiography across both fiction and documentary forms.
+) and The Hidden Face of the Earth by Arnaud Alain, contributing to an expanded queer historiography across both fiction and documentary forms.

 The Generation section presents one of its most expansive and diverse programmes to date, comprising 18 feature films and 23 short films from 31 countries, including 30 world premieres and ten feature debuts.
-The section opens with Sunny Dancer by George Jaques starring Bella Ramsey, in Generation 14plus and The Fabulous Time Machine by Eliza Capai in Generation Kplus, setting the tone for a selection that understands cinema as both a space of imagination and a tool for social engagement.
+The section opens with Sunny Dancer by George Jaques starring Bella Ramsey in Generation 14plus and The Fabulous Time Machine by Eliza Capai in Generation Kplus, setting the tone for a selection that understands cinema as both a space of imagination and a tool for social engagement.

 Across both Kplus and 14plus, the programme repeatedly returns to questions of time, memory and transformation.
 Childhood and adolescence are portrayed not as static life stages, but as periods shaped by political realities, inherited trauma and collective struggle.

-The section includes films such as The Atlas of the Universe by Paul Negoescu (Men of Deeds [+leggi anche:
+The section includes films exploring themes of autonomy, courage and friendship, such as Atlas of the Universe [+leggi anche:

 recensione